LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Introduction

-We run extensive experiments over Amazon EC2 cloud platform to empirically demonstrate the performance of \scheme in a real-world FL setting with up to $200$ users, and compare with two state-of-the-art protocols \google and \googlep.
-To provide a comprehensive coverage of realistic FL settings, we train various machine learning models including logistic regression, convolutional neural network (CNN)~\cite{mcmahan2017communication}, MobileNetV3~\cite{howard2019searching}, and EfficientNet-B0~\cite{tan2019efficientnet}, for image classification over datasets of different image sizes: low resolution images (FEMNIST~\cite{caldas2018leaf}, CIFAR-100~\cite{krizhevsky2009learning}), and high resolution images (Google Landmarks Dataset 23k~\cite{weyand2020google}).
-The empirical results show that \scheme provides significant speedup for all considered FL training tasks in the running time over \google and \googlep and achieves a performance gain of up to $12.7\times$.
-The performance comparison implies that compared to baselines, \scheme can even survive and speedup the training of large deep neural network models on high resolution image datasets.
-Breakdowns of speedup confirm that the primary gain lies in the complexity reduction at the server provided by \scheme, especially for large number of users.
+We run extensive experiments to empirically demonstrate the performance of \scheme in a real-world cross-device FL setting with up to $200$ users and compare it with two state-of-the-art protocols \google and \googlep.
+To provide a comprehensive coverage of realistic FL settings, we train various machine learning models including logistic regression, convolutional neural network (CNN)~\cite{mcmahan2017communication}, MobileNetV3~\cite{howard2019searching}, and EfficientNet-B0~\cite{tan2019efficientnet}, for image classification over datasets of different image sizes: low resolution images (FEMNIST~\cite{caldas2018leaf}, CIFAR-10~\cite{krizhevsky2009learning}), and high resolution images (Google Landmarks Dataset 23k~\cite{weyand2020google}).
+The empirical results show that \scheme provides significant speedup for all considered FL training tasks, achieving a performance gain of $8.5\times$-$12.7\times$ over \google and $2.9\times$-$4.4\times$ over \googlep, in realistic bandwidth settings at the users.
+Hence, compared to baselines, \scheme can even survive and speedup the training of large deep neural network models on high resolution image datasets.
+Breakdowns of the total running time further confirm that the primary gain lies in the complexity reduction at the server provided by \scheme, especially when the number of users are large.